Bogor: Culture

+Seren Taun is a Sundanese festival tradition that expresses gratitude to God for an abundant rice harvest.

 Bogor is renowned for its rich Sundanese history (like Pakuan Pajajaran) and cultural heritage.
 A diverse range of arts, music, cuisine, and local traditions remain vibrant and vibrant there.
 The majority of Bogor's residents are ethnically Sundanese, so they use a distinctive Bogor Sundanese dialect in their daily lives.
 For example, authentic Bogor Sundanese does not use the undak-usuk (level of formality) system of speech levels found in other Priangan regions.

 Bogor traditional arts include unique dances and music.
 Typical dances such as Parebut seeng, is a martial arts performed by Sundanese men to show their intention to propose to someone and Angklung Gubrag, a traditional bamboo musical instrument that's still preserved and often played in agricultural rituals, particularly rice harvest ceremonies to honor Dewi Sri.